-The label will have some or all of the following nutrients listed:
+The label will have some or all of the following items listed:

 - Serving Size: Serving size equals one serving of the product.
 All the other nutrient values listed on the label are based on this amount.

 - Calories (total): Calories are a unit of energy that come from carbohydrates, protein and fat.
-Calories give us energy so we can think and be active.
+Calories give us energy so our bodies can function.

-- Calories from Fat: This number is the amount of calories that come from fat.
-It’s not the percent of fat in the food.% Daily Value: This value is the percentage of the recommended daily value for a nutrient that you get in one serving.
-A food that has more than 20% of the Daily Value of a nutrient is an “excellent” source; however, for some nutrients such as fat, sodium, and cholesterol, the lower the percent, the better.
+- % Daily Value: This value is the percentage of the recommended daily value for a nutrient that you get in one serving.
+A food that has more than 20% of the Daily Value of a micronutrient such as vitamins and minerals is an “excellent” source.

 - Total Fat: Fat is essential for our bodies.
 It keeps us full after meals and helps us absorb certain vitamins.

-- Trans Fat: Trans fat is unhealthy for your heart, and should be avoided.
+- Trans Fat: Trans fat is unhealthy for your heart.

 - Sodium: Sodium is the amount of salt in the serving of food.
+Sodium is an important way our body stays hydrated and plays a vital role in regulating the amount of water in our tissues.
 People with high blood pressure are often told to follow a low sodium diet.